NeoGeographyToolkit/vipersci/CONTRIBUTING.rst

 Ready to contribute?
 Here's how to set up `vipersci` for local development.

 At this time, the target version of Python for this library is 3.8 in order to align with current anticipated mission systems.
-The intent is to allow this library to work successfully against Python as early as version 3.6.

 1. Fork the `vipersci` repo on GitHub.
 2. Clone your fork locally::